Country overview: Czech Republic

 Treatment for HCV is available to PWID in 38 clinics across the Czech Republic, including those in prisons; however, its costs remain high.

-Cannabis continues to be the most frequently trafficked drug, and domestic production of marijuana with high tetrahydrocannabinol (THC) content has been on the increase.
-It is grown in artificial conditions and, with increasing frequency, on a large scale and also for export, predominantly to Germany.
-Quantities of seized marijuana have continued to increase, and a record quantity of 441 kg of marijuana was seized by the Czech law enforcement agencies in 2011 (278 kg in 2010; 172 kg in 2009; 393 kg in 2008).
-In addition, a total of 165 cannabis cultivation sites were dismantled.
+Cannabis continues to be the most frequently seized drug, and domestic production of marijuana has been on the increase.
+It is grown in natural and artificial conditions and, with increasing frequency, on a large scale and also for export, predominantly to Germany.
+Quantities of seized marijuana have continued to increase, and a record quantity of 563 kg of marijuana was seized by the Czech law enforcement agencies in 2012.
+In addition, 218 cannabis cultivation sites were detected.
 The number of cannabis plants seized increased as well when compared to 2010–11 (90 091 plants in 2012; 62 817 in 2011; 64 904 in 2010).
 In recent years large-scale cannabis cultivation and distribution has become more specialised and contributed to the establishment of highly organised criminal groups, which are sometimes involved in sale of pervitin.